We support a wide range of grantees across all regions of New York State. Search below to learn more about our grantees.

 Fair Food Network

 In 2023, NYHealth awarded Fair Food Network a grant to address technology barriers that limit the widespread adoption and redemption of nutrition incentives and produce prescription programs that support the purchase of fruits and vegetables.

 In 2023, NYHealth awarded Equity Advocates a grant to ensure that New York City’s emergency food program is effectively and equitably implemented so community-based organizations and food-insecure New Yorkers have access to high-quality food.

-In 2023, NYHealth awarded the New York Immigration Coalition a grant to address the urgent health and mental health needs of newly arriving migrants and asylum seekers settling in communities across New York State.
+In 2023, NYHealth awarded the Correctional Association of New York a grant to improve the quality and healthfulness of food served in New York State prisons.

 Citymeals on Wheels

 In 2023, NYHealth awarded Citymeals on Wheels a grant to pilot a business model to supply healthy meal kits to organizations that serve older New Yorkers in urgent need of food.